 As a gymnastic parent, you would completely understand the kind of money that goes into gymnastic classes, meets, and equipment.
-Even the essential products such as a gymnastics bar are pricey.
+Even the essential products such as a gymnastics bar can be pricey.
 To save cost, you can try making it yourself, but the question is how to make a gymnastics bar?

 The price hike is not limited to gymnastics bars; it extends over all necessary equipment.
 If your kid is an aspiring gymnast, this interest of theirs might cost you a fortune.
-Since all gymnastics training equipment for home is costly, why not try to make some yourself at home.
+Since most gymnastics training equipment for home is costly, why not try to make some yourself at home.

 Gymnastics Bars for Sale Under $100

 How to make a gymnastics bar?
-I will guide through the entire process.
+I will guide you through the entire process.
 And, you can do it all under $100!

 - 12 foot 2 X 4: Two (Pine lumber recommended)

 - 2.5 inch and 3 inch wood screws